jaredly/j2/nore/Roadmap.md

 	- ok, so my reliance on contentEditable means I can't actually test using jsdom. sooooo does this mean I should try to make a version that uses `<input>`? would that require a bunch of modifications?
-Or would it be ok?
+Or would it be ok? oh wait, I'll just do it ...
+	- nice ok, testing-library in an actual browser

 - [x] # Identifiers
 - [x] # Numbers